 The Company is a worldwide producer and marketer of children's toys and other consumer products, principally engaged in the design, development, production, marketing and distribution of its diverse portfolio of products.
-The Company's reportable segments are Traditional Toys and Electronics, and Role Play, Novelty and Seasonal Toys, each of which includes worldwide sales.
+The Company recently re-aligned its products into three new segments to better reflect the management and operation of the business.
+The Company's segments are (i) U.S. and Canada, (ii) International, and (iii) Halloween.
+Prior year's segment reporting units have been restated to reflect this change.

-The Traditional Toys and Electronics segment includes action figures, vehicles, playsets, plush products, dolls, accessories, electronic products, construction toys, infant and pre-school toys, foot to floor ride-on vehicles, wagons and pet treats and related products.
+The U.S. and Canada segment includes action figures, vehicles, playsets, plush products, dolls, electronic products, construction toys, infant and pre-school toys, role play and everyday costume play, foot to floor ride-on vehicles, wagons, novelty toys, seasonal and outdoor products, kids' indoor and outdoor furniture, and pet treats and related products, primarily within the United States and Canada.